type2/website/README.md

 Vercel uses file extensions to determine content-type - which breaks all of the files in older parts of the website that relied on apache/unix mimetype magic.
 You can use `guess-mimetypes.sh` to recreate the headers section of vercel.json if these change.

+### Symlinks

+for the symlinks, we've added rewrite rules to simulate their behavior in vercel.json

 ### Old Archive Inclusion

 - Including 'oldarchive' adds about 4GB, which is breaks vercel deployment even though it's under the 13g max.